Eta Aquariids

-(Sato & Watanabe, 2013), showing that the meteoroids are from very old ejection from the parent 1P/Halley and are trapped probably in resonances to Jupiter's orbit (similar to the Orionids observed between 2007 and 2010).
+(Sato & Watanabe, 2013), showing that the meteoroids are from a very old ejection from the parent Halley's Comet and are in resonances to Jupiter's orbit (similar to the Orionids observed between 2007 and 2010).
 The peak ZHR reached 135 ± 16.
 Updated information on the expected time and rates of the shower is provided through the annual IMO Meteor Shower Calendar.